deusExMac/TwitterSearch/README.md

 {0}TwitterAPI v2 >>
 ```
-The shell of TwitterSearch allows users to issue and execute a limited set of commands related to issuing queries searching for and downloading tweets meeting specific conditions, see the configuration settings etc.
+The command shell of TwitterSearch allows allows users to interact with TwitterSearch and in particular to type and execute a limited set of commands (with their arguments) related to querying and downloading tweets meeting specific conditions, see the configuration settings, changing the target archive etc.

 ## Supported shell commands

+TwitterSearch command shell supports the following commands and arguments:

+-search [-f <datetime>] [-u datetime] [-t time step] [-o csvfile] [-n number of tweets] [-S] [-D] <query>:

 # Other related projects